 Canine Hoopers UK is run by a group of Hooperists.
 There is a committee that oversee all of the operations within the sport.
 Each of the committee members has an equal vote and they make decisions regarding the Rules, Regulations and work hard to maintain the ethos and integrity of the organisation and the sport as a whole.
 Apart from the committee, we have others working hard behind the scenes, from our Events co-ordinator, Publication co-ordinator to our Area Reps.

 Hayley is based in South Lincolnshire and runs Taming Canines, a dog training club based near Spalding.
-Working full time in a reputable rescue centre learning about canine behaviour before qualifying to be a dog training instructor with BIPDT, Hayley set up classes for agility and obedience in 2011 and now also offers Hoopers classes.
 Hayley has been the driving force behind bringing Hoopers to the UK and has been successfully teaching and running Hoopers/NADAC style competitions since 2015.

 Hayley has applied her many years sports training experience along with her professional training qualifications to develop and deliver our Accredited Instructor Programme throughout the UK, her passion for developing trainers and sports dogs is evident.